Add Doppler's scoop repo scoop bucket add doppler https://github.com/DopplerHQ/scoop-doppler.git # Install latest doppler cli scoop install doppler

 doppler configure set token <SERVICE TOKEN> # OR # Auto-configure your Enclave project and config doppler setup --token=<SERVICE TOKEN> --no-prompt

 The Doppler CLI supports multiple workplaces by allowing you to scope your login to a specific directory.
-Any applications inside your chosen directory (or its sub-directories) will automatically use the correct API key.
+Any applications inside your chosen directory (and its sub-directories) will automatically use the correct API key.

 # authenticate your company's workplace doppler login --scope ~/boring-apps/ # authenticate your side project's workplace doppler login --scope ~/exciting-ideas/